websightdesigns/wp-customize/README.md

 ### Installation

+#### Manual Installation

 1. Upload the `wp-customize` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Fill out the settings under `SETTINGS > CUSTOMIZE` in the WordPress Admin

+#### Git Submodule Installation

+To install this plugin as a submodule of your existing WordPress website repository, you can add it as a submodule:

+    git submodule add ssh://user@domain.com/path/to/repository.git

+To pull the latest commits of the submodule:

+    git submodule foreach git pull origin master

 ### Frequently Asked Questions